-The first few days immediately following an accident are often the most important for finding and preserving evidence of what happened -- and documenting your injuries.
-You should take the following steps as soon as you are able, to make sure your personal injury claim is as strong as possible.
+The first few days immediately following an accident are often the most important for finding and preserving evidence of what happened—and for documenting your injuries—to make sure any personal injury claim you decide to make is as strong as possible.

 If an accident occurred somewhere other than in your home—like a traffic accident or a slip and fall on someone else's property—return to the scene as soon as possible to locate any evidence and photograph any conditions you believe may have caused or contributed to the accident.
 You may be amazed to find something you were not aware of when the accident occurred but which may help explain what happened, like a worn or torn spot on which you fell or a traffic light that isn't working.
 Also, while looking around you may find someone who saw what happened or knows of other accidents that happened in the same spot.

-Take photographs of the accident scene from a number of different angles -- particularly your view of things right before the accident -- to keep a good picture of it in your mind and to give to the insurance company later on to indicate how well prepared you are to get the settlement you deserve.
+Take photographs of the accident scene from a number of different angles—particularly your view of things right before the accident—to keep a good picture of it in your mind and to give to the insurance company later on to indicate how well prepared you are to get the personal injury settlement you deserve.
 Photograph the scene at the same time of day as your accident occurred, and for vehicle accidents, the same day of the week, to show the appropriate amount of traffic.
 (More tips on taking photos below.)

 In addition, physical evidence can help prove the extent of an injury: Damage to the car can demonstrate how hard a collision was, for example, and torn or bloodied clothing can show your physical injuries dramatically.
 Try to preserve any physical evidence exactly as it was at the accident.
 If you can't preserve the actual object, take photographs of it.
 You can later show your evidence to an insurance company as proof of what happened.